Pranav016/WordNook/README.md

 ```
 <br/>

 * Testing : Run this command on your terminal/ bash to start the Mongo server on port 27017(default).
-You need to change the url to `'mongodb://localhost:27017/blogDB'`;
+You need to change the url in your `app.js` file to `'mongodb://localhost:27017/blogDB'`;

 ```
 mongod